-With Singapore Airlines upgrading its daily Auckland – Singapore flights from a 777 to a larger A380 during the peak summer travel months, this is a great opportunity to jump in quick and secure an award redemption on a great product.
+With Singapore Airlines adding to its daily Auckland – Singapore 777 flights with a larger A380 during the peak summer travel months, this is a great opportunity to jump in quick and secure an award redemption on a great product.

 The aircraft and cabin

-The A380 flight departing Auckland leaves at 1.30pm and arrives into Singapore just after 7pm, which is a great day flight in which to enjoy food and perhaps an afternoon nap.
+The A380 flight that this product features on from Auckland during summer departs at 3.15pm and arrives into Singapore just before 9pm.
+This is a great afternoon flight in which to enjoy food and perhaps an evening nap.

 Departing Auckland, you’ll get access to the Air New Zealand Koru Lounge.